AliSoftware/alisoftware.github.io/_posts/2015-12-05-the-opensource-experience.md

 ## Share some love

-So here is how it all started: after reading [a blog post about `NSURLProtocol`](http://www.infinite-loop.dk/blog/2011/09/using-nsurlprotocol-for-injecting-test-data/) I wanted once again to toy around and see how we could generalize the idea by making it customizable.
+So here is how it all started for me: after reading [a blog post about `NSURLProtocol`](http://www.infinite-loop.dk/blog/2011/09/using-nsurlprotocol-for-injecting-test-data/) I wanted once again to toy around and see how we could generalize the idea by making it customizable.
 By the time I wrote the first lines of that GitHub project, that was still a Proof of Concept.
-But then I improved it, transforming it into a stand-alone component… and people started to start the GitHub repository 🌟
+But then I improved it, transforming it into a stand-alone component… and people began to star the GitHub repository 🌟

 I really didn't see the success of `OHHTTPStubs` coming, and **that brought me a nice feeling and some confidence**.
 Seeing that repository becoming more and more popular was heartwarming, realizing that this code helped people and that they actually use it in their projects made me very happy.
 That was not just a toy project anymore, I was helping the community.